-- 11-sample median.
-A bioassay test showing survival of less than 90 percent represents a violation of this effluent limit if five or more of the past ten bioassay tests also show less than 90 percent survival. - Single sample maximum.
+- Three-sample median.
+A bioassay test showing survival of less than 90 percent represents a violation of this effluent limit if one or more of the past two or fewer bioassay tests also show less than 90 percent survival. - Single-sample maximum.
 A bioassay test showing survival of less than 70 percent represents a violation of this effluent limit.

-If the Discharger can demonstrate that toxicity exceeding the levels cited above is caused by ammonia and that the ammonia in the discharge complies with the ammonia effluent limits in this Order, then such toxicity does not constitute a violation of this effluent limitation.
+If the Discharger can demonstrate that toxicity exceeding the levels cited above is caused by ammonia and that the ammonia in the discharge complies with the ammonia effluent limits in Table 4 of this Order, then such toxicity shall not constitute a violation of this effluent limitation.